NOVARNISH

 How Should Marketers Use This Data When Choosing AI Tools?

-The biggest opportunity for marketers right now isn't adopting MORE AI tools.
+The biggest opportunity for marketers right now is not adopting more AI tools.

 Individual marketer choosing tools?
 Ignore the adoption rates at the top of this report and focus on the satisfaction scores instead.
 ChatGPT sits at 72% adoption but only 6.5/10 satisfaction, while SEO AI tools at 45% adoption score 7.0/10.
-Popular does not mean best for your workflow --- the tools with the highest satisfaction ratings are the ones that augment your decisions rather than trying to replace your judgment.
+Popular does not mean best for your workflow.
+The tools with the highest satisfaction ratings are the ones that augment your decisions rather than trying to replace your judgment.
+And remember that 74% of SMBs use AI through embedded features — check whether your existing CRM or SEO platform already has AI capabilities you have not activated before buying something new.

 Manager building a business case?
-Lead with the ROI data: Smart Bidding shows 68% positive ROI and email AI shows 52% positive ROI --- those are the strongest numbers in this report.
-Frame the risk honestly by citing the 29% of executives who can measure AI ROI confidently, and offset that with the 71% of marketing leaders who report positive ROI within six months.
+Lead with the ROI data: Smart Bidding shows 68% positive ROI and email AI shows 52% positive ROI — those are the strongest numbers in this report.
+Frame the risk honestly by citing the 41% of marketers who can prove AI ROI (Jasper/Benchmarkit 2026), and note that this number actually declined from 49% in 2025 as measurement standards tightened.
 A realistic pitch backed by mixed data is more credible than cherry-picked wins.
+Budget for a 5-month ramp-up if AI agents are part of the plan.

 Sources